Asaluyeh: Pars-Port Complex

-Plants and Refineries
+Plants and refineries

 Each of the phases of the South Pars project is estimated to have an average capital spend of around US$1.5bn, and most will be led by foreign oil firms working in partnership with local companies.
 The government of President Ahmadinejad, who came to power in 2005, has favoured local firms over foreign companies in the energy and other sectors.
 In 2010, Iran awarded $21 billion of contracts to local companies to develop six stages (phases 13, 14, 19, 22, 23 and 24) of the South Pars gas field.
 Khatam al-Anbiya Construction Headquarters, the engineering arm of the Revolutionary Guard Corps, is part of the domestic group, as is Oil Industries Engineering and Construction and Iran Marine Industrial Co.
 The group also includes Iran Shipbuilding and Offshore Industries Complex Co., Industrial Development and Renovation Organization of Iran, and National Iranian Drilling Co.
-Managing the projects by Iranian companies does not rule out the participation of foreign firms in South Pars projects.

-Any visitor to Asaluyeh will immediately notice the series of Gas and Petrochemical complexes running along the coast, one of the largest collection of such facilities in the world.
 The various plants and complexes currently run for some 12 km, and more are being constructed.
 A series of gas flares which line the facility are immediately obvious, including one enormous flare in particular, with flames of almost 100 m in height.
 This flare is visible far out to sea.
 The area also hosts the world's largest aromatic production plant, Noori Petrochemical Complex, with an annual capacity of 4.2 million tons.
 Once completed, South Pars development revenue will exceed current oil exports incomes.

 Gas production at South Pars rose by nearly 30 per cent between March 2009 and March 2010.
 The field's reserves are estimated at 14 trillion cubic meters of gas and 18 Goilbbl of gas condensates.
 Production at South Pars gas field will rise to 175 million cubic meters per day in 2012.